castai/terraform-provider-castai/README.md

 ```
 and usage `castai_eks_cluster.this.cluster_token`

-* default value for `imds_v1` was change dot `true`, in case that your configuration didn't had this specified
+* default value for `imds_v1` was change to `true`, in case that your configuration didn't had this specified
 please explicitly set this value to `false`